 Another specialty is freshly caught oysters.
 When you start to walk along Omotesando street, the main shopping street in Miyajima, you will be surprised how many shops are grilling fresh oysters right out front.
 These are street foods, so just sprinkle on some ponzu (sauce made with soy sauce and citrus juice), lemon or cayenne pepper according to your preference, and enjoy them right there.
 Also, you will see a lot of lemon products here, as Hiroshima produces more lemons than any other region in Japan.
 You may want to stop by the lemon Mojito vender.
 They also serve a non-alcoholic Mojito, as well as other lemon beverages which is very refreshing.
 If you want to sit and rest, you can also try lemon made sweets, but our recommendation is the lemon rare cheesecake (no-bake cheesecake).
 If you want to take some gifts home, there are also many shops selling seasonal products too.

-You can get to Miyajima by a few ways from Hiroshima city.
-The easiest and fastest of all is the JR Sanyo line.
-It will take 30 min to arrive at Miyajimaguchi station (¥590) from Hiroshima station.
-You can also take a streetcar to Miyajima too; come out of the Hiroshima Station from the South Exit and go to the streetcar boarding area.
-Get on the train bound for Miyajima.
-Payment is made at the disembarkation.
-This way takes a bit longer and goes through the city center and residential area.
-If you choose so, purchase the 1 Day Streetcar and Ferry Pass (¥840), which gives unlimited rides on the Hiroshima Electric Railway and Miyajima Matsudai ferry.
-Either JR or streetcar, you have to get off at Miyajimaguchi station and walk to the pier and get a 10 min ferry ride to Miyajima.
-Another way is to take the Hiroshima World Heritage Sea Route by ferry (¥2,000, adult) connecting the Peace Memorial Park and Miyajima island directly.
-You do not need to transfer to the ferry.
+At the port there are two different companies that operate the ferry to Miyajima for the same price (¥180 one way).
+You fastest option would be to catch the JR Sanyo train to Miyajimaguchi and catch the JR ferry to Miyajima.
+This trip is completely covered by the JR Rail Pass that is available to international tourists.
+It will take 30 min to arrive at Miyajimaguchi station (¥420) from Hiroshima Station.
+Alternatively, you can also take a streetcar to Miyajima; come out of the Hiroshima Station from the South Exit and go to the streetcar boarding area and get on the streetcar bound for Miyajima, payment (¥270) is done at the disembarkation).
+This trip takes a bit longer, but is recommended if you have some extra time goes through the city center, residential areas and the coastal area.
+If you choose this option, you can consider to purchase the 1 Day Streetcar and Ferry Pass (¥840), which gives unlimited rides on the Hiroshima Electric Railway and Miyajima Matsudai ferry.
+Either JR or streetcar, you have to get off at Miyajimaguchi Station, walk to the pier and ride the 10 min to Miyajima.

 Where to stay